-Our results for the Fourth Quarter of 2017 (October to December) are as follows:
+Our results for the 1st Quarter of 2018 (January to March) are as follows:

 - • Campylobacter is a common bacteria which causes food poisoning which can be found on fresh chicken.

 - • Campylobacter is destroyed if chicken is cooked thoroughly.